Go to program area

 Physiotherapy: Book appointments with a physiotherapist and receive up to 6 sessions per year without a doctor's referral.

-Children aged 2-17 receive free physiotherapy with a doctor's referral, you can ask for a refferal when you meet your primary care physician or by logging on to “mínar síður” on heilsuvera.is with an electronic ID.
+Children aged 2-17 receive free physiotherapy with a doctor's referral.
+You can ask for a referral when you meet your primary care physician or by logging on to My pages on heilsuvera.is with an electronic ID.

-Information on health insurance can be found on sjukra.is.
+Information on health insurance can be found on Ísland.is.

-Pricing for various health care related services can be found here.
+Pricing for various health care related services can be found on payment for services (only in Icelandic).

 Specialized Services for Children: It is possible to schedule an appointment directly with a specialist.
-Children under 2 years of age receive discounted services, while children from two to seventeen years old receive a reduction in fees for services if a request from the family doctor is available.
-Without a referral, payment is required at a rate of 30% according to the Sjúkratryggingar fee schedule.
+Children under 2 years of age receive discounted services.
+Children from two to seventeen years old receive a reduction in fees for services if a request from the family doctor is available.
+Without a referral, payment is required at a rate of 30% according to the Icelandic Health Insurance (Sjúkratryggingar) fee schedule.

-Information about conditions, symptoms and treatments, including what to do and when to get help can be found in English on nhs.uk
+Information about conditions, symptoms and treatments, including what to do and when to get help can be found in English on the website nhs.uk